Forbidden Island (game): Sequel games

 All of the sequels continue to be cooperative board games.

 A sequel to Forbidden Island was released in 2013, titled Forbidden Desert.
 The game is situated in a desert and retains many of the same mechanics as Forbidden Island.
 However, there is added difficulty as well as new player roles and mechanics.

 A second sequel, Forbidden Sky was published in 2018, in which players try to repair a rocket in order to escape a floating platform during a thunderstorm.
 It features more substantial changes to the gameplay, as players now build the map of the platform as they explore and use magnetic metal and plastic pieces to build an actual circuit to activate lights and sound in a model rocket.

 A third sequel, Forbidden Jungle, was published in 2023.

 Players work together to repair a transportation portal and avoid spider-like aliens after their rocket is forced to land at an abandoned spaceport that is in a jungle.

 Reception

-In a review of Forbidden Island in Black Gate, Andrew Zimmerman Jones said "Overall, there's really nothing negative I can say about this game.
+In a review of Forbidden Island in Black Gate magazine, Andrew Zimmerman Jones said "Overall, there's really nothing negative I can say about this game.
 It is an outstanding cooperative game that's fun for all ages, and for experience levels ranging from hard-core gamers to casual gamers to novices.
 Once you play a couple of times, the set-up is extremely quick and the game itself goes quickly as well."